 A transcript demonstrating that you meet the education requirements for a Federal physical scientist will be required at the time of application.
 Given the short period that the announcement will be open, it is a good idea to obtain a transcript in advance.
-Both the education requirements and the transcript requirement are explained in this archived NASA job ad: https://www.usajobs.gov/GetJob/ViewDetails/589658400.
+While a transcript is the preferred proof of qualifying education, any of the following items will be accepted as proof of education:

 Candidates interested in being notified when this job opportunity is posted on USAJOBS and opened for three days are encouraged to sign up for a notification using the features of the USAJOBS website.